shubham-tam/JS-DOM-array-/README.md

 # JS-DOM-array-

-A project to know more about the forEach, map, reduce functions of JS.
+A project to know more about the DOM array methods of JS.